aristoteles-nunez/Movie-Trailer-Website/README.md

 # Program Execution

-* Download the compressed file `movies.tar.gz`.
+* Download the compressed file `Movie-Trailer-Website-master.zip`.
 * Descompress the file.
-It will create `movies` directory
+It will create `Movie-Trailer-Website-master` directory
-* Open a terminal and go to the `movies` directory just created.
+* Open a terminal and go to the `Movie-Trailer-Website-master` directory just created.

 ```
-cd path_to_downloads_folder/movies/
+cd path_to_downloads_folder/Movie-Trailer-Website-master/
 ```

 * Executes the program with: